Key takeaways

 Does buying a house hurt your credit?
 It all depends on the timing.

-When you get a mortgage to buy a home — and as you pay it down over time — there will be some negative impact to your credit score: You’ve just assumed a huge debt, after all.
-However, your score can always change, increasing or decreasing depending on the time frame, your other debt and how you manage your mortgage payements.
+When you get a mortgage to buy a home — and as you pay it down over time — there will be some negative impact on your credit score: You’ve just assumed a huge debt, after all.

-Applying for and receiving a mortgage loan might create a brief and temporary dip in your credit score as lenders are inquiring about your credit history and as your overall debt increases, but this is nothing to be afraid of.
+Applying for and receiving a mortgage loan might create a brief, temporary dip in your credit score as lenders are inquiring about your credit history and as your overall debt increases, but this is nothing to be afraid of. — Tabitha Mazzara, Director Of Operations At Mortgage Bank Of California (MBANC)

 How applying for a mortgage affects your credit score

-To get preapproved for a mortgage, the lender typically pulls your credit report.
-This registers as a hard inquiry, which slightly lowers your credit score for a brief period.
+When you apply to get preapproved for a mortgage, the lender typically pulls your credit report.
+This action registers as a hard inquiry, which slightly lowers your credit score for a brief period.

 Different lenders use different scoring models, which can affect the length of this window.
-For FICO scores, this window is 45 days.
-VantageScore, an alternative scoring model accepted by some lenders (such as SoFi), uses a rolling two-week window.
+For FICO scores, the most prevalent model, this window is 45 days.
+VantageScore, an alternative scoring model preferred by some lenders, such as SoFi, uses a rolling two-week window.
 This means multiple applications will count as a single inquiry as long as there are no more than two weeks between each application.

 If you’re concerned about changes to your score as you compare loan offers, consider getting prequalified instead of preapproved.
 A prequalification usually only counts as a soft inquiry on your credit report, so it won’t affect your score.
 It can help determine your approval odds, how much house you can afford and the rates you might qualify for.
-Confirm with your lender whether its prequalification process involves a credit pull — some lenders use the terms “preapproval” and “prequalification” interchangeably.
+But do confirm with your lender whether its prequalification process involves a hard pull — some lenders use the terms “preapproval” and “prequalification” interchangeably.

 How having a mortgage affects your credit score